PostHog/posthog.com/contents/blog/how-to-run-a-transparent-company.md

 These are a fun one - team members write out how they can help others, what their focus is, and quirks of working with them.
 We borrowed the idea from [Sid's at GitLab](https://about.gitlab.com/handbook/ceo/), but extended it to everyone.
 We make them optional, but quite a few people do them.
 [Joe's is particularly nicely written](../handbook/company/team/joe-martin).

-## Note: You don't have to do this all at once
+## You don't have to do this all at once

 Some of this list may require you to improve your company's general processes and management to even be able to share them properly.
 That's fine.
 Ultimately, doing the things here will create deep trust between your team, and it'll make you think through your decisions more carefully.
 That has to be worth it.